Profile and Research Interests

-Caroline has authored The Energy Security-Climate Nexus: Institutional Change in the UK and Beyond and co-authored The Global Energy Challenge: Environment, Development and Security.
+Caroline is author of The Energy Security-Climate Nexus: Institutional Change in the UK and Beyond and a co-author of The Global Energy Challenge: Environment, Development and Security.

-She has also co-edited a Special Section on 'New Directions in the IPE of Energy', in the published articles in the Review of International Political Economy (26:1), and published articles in: Review of International Studies; Journal of European Public Policy, Environment & Planning C, Energy Research & Social Science, British Journal of Politics and International Relations, Utilities Policy and Policy and Politics.
+She has also co-edited a Special Section on 'New Directions in the IPE of Energy', in the published articles in the Review of International Political Economy (26:1), and published articles in: Review of International Studies; Journal of European Public Policy; Environment & Planning C; Energy Research & Social Science; British Journal of Politics and International Relations; Utilities Policy; and Policy and Politics.

 Caroline is the founder and convenor of the ‘Political Economy of Energy in Europe and Russia’ (PEEER) network; Treasurer and co-convenor of the PSA Special Group ‘Anti-Politics’; she convenes the PaIS IPE Cluster; and is a Steering Committee member for the Warwick Global Research Priority Group: Energy.

 PO107 'Introduction to Politics'

 She is available for PhD supervision in the following areas: political economy of energy; sustainable energy policy and politics; local energy transitions; energy and climate change policy; (de-)politicisation and institutional change.